Brickwork Credit Rating Process

 - At Brickwork, we have adopted a practice to explain to the entity the scope and use of the ratings, as well as the broad assessment procedure followed.
 This part is normally carried out through presentations, brochures and other materials as disclosed in the website.
 BWR policies related to the use of ratings and possible circumstances for rating actions are also clearly communicated.

 - The issuer signs the detailed rating contract/agreement and provides initial information as well as rating fees.

 - Credit rating criteria enable analysts to analyze and interpret information appropriately.
 BWR refines criteria periodically when required, taking into account changes in the market environment.
-BWR has developed more than twenty five Rating Criteria for rating of products under various sectors, industries and services.
+BWR has developed more than thirty Rating Criteria for rating of products under various sectors, industries and services.
 BWR publishes such criteria on its website.